People

 Individual business have done a lot to address workforce shortages and address the challenges that stem from these constraints, in partnership we can do better together.

-MIA in partnership with members has been coordinating a sector wide Workforce Development Strategy and programme of work.
+MIA in partnership with members has been coordinating a sector wide Workforce Development Plan and programme of work.
+The Plan is available here.

 Workforce development priorities are:

-• Target relevant channels to promote employment opportunities in the Meat Processing sector are
+- Target relevant channels to promote employment opportunities in the Meat Processing sector

 The sector’s labour & workforce story